ld32/archiveSmallFiles/README.md

 ## Practice with testing data

 ```
+# Start an interactive job, create a working directory and go to it:
+$ srun -p short -t 2:0:0 --mem 2G --pty /bin/bash
+$ cd $HOME
+$ mkdir -p tarTesting
+$ cd tarTesting

 # Prepare a testing data:
 $ createTestData.sh
 ...
 Test data generation complete.
-It is in /n/scratch/TestingData.
+It is in /home/xyz/tarTesting/TestingData.
 One folder and one file are set to not readable, so that you can test the scripts.

 # To scan folders:
 $ sudoScanFolders.sh TestingData/ 1 55